Kurds issue call to arms as Islamic State gains in Syria

 U.S. President Barack Obama last week said he would not hesitate to strike the radical Islamist group that has used Syria as a base to advance its plan to reshape the Middle East according to its radical vision of Sunni Islam.

-The United States is conducting air strikes against Islamic State in Iraq and last month Obama authorised surveillance flights over Syria.
+The United States is conducting air strikes against Islamic State in Iraq and last month Obama authorized surveillance flights over Syria.

 Islamic State fighters, armed with heavy weaponry including tanks, seized a group of villages near Kobani in an offensive which the Observatory said had started on Tuesday night.